project-sunbird/project-sunbird.github.io/pages/contributions/filing_a_bug.md

 ## Filing an effective bug report

+This page assumes you would like to contribute to the Sunbird project by collecting enough information to enter an effective and useful bug report in Sunbird issue tracker.

+To file a bug report that is effective, ensure the following:
+- Separate out the bug
+- Single issue for a single bug
+- Writing an effective bug report
+- Submit
+- Follow up

 ## Separate out the bug
 The first step in in writing an effective bug report is to find exactly: